agatha196/ZoomaTech/README.md

 # ZoomaTech Sales Performance Dashboard
-**This analysis uncovers key sales trends and provides insights to improve conversion, reduce cycle time, and focus strategic efforts.**
+**This project analyzes ZoomaTech’s sales performance to uncover key trends, highlight opportunities for improvement, and help leadership make data-driven decisions to grow revenue.**

 ## Overview

 ZoomaTech is a growing provider of video calling solutions for small businesses.
 As ZoomaTech expands its presence in the business communications market, leadership has identified a growing need to evaluate sales effectiveness across customer industries, products, and individual sales representatives.
-Prior reporting methods were decentralized and operational in nature, limiting leadership's ability to surface trends, identify inefficiencies, or make data-informed strategic decisions.
+Previous reports were scattered across teams and focused on day-to-day tasks, making it hard to spot overall patterns.

 To address this gap, a centralized dashboard was developed to bring together key sales performance metrics and support quarterly reviews, coaching for sales representatives, and product focus decisions.